stevenrskelton/stevenrskelton.github.io/_posts/2013-09-25-separation-of-concerns-with-finagle.md

 }
 ```

-All of the work coordinating calls and executing methods will be handled by Finagle.
+All the work coordinating calls and executing methods will be handled by Finagle.
 A [Finagle Filter](https://github.com/twitter/finagle/blob/master/finagle-core/src/main/scala/com/twitter/finagle/Filter.scala)
 is perfect for chaining together service calls, the code could not be any more succinct.